That's what it looks like. But that's not where it starts.

 Coaching

-Helps you build strategies around it.
+Helps you work around it.

 Frameworks

-Help you recognise it more clearly.
+Help you recognise it.

 "I've been seeing a counsellor for a year so I know what my issues are.
 But talking about them doesn't make them go away"